 Writers of personal essays process emotions and conflict differently than non-writers.
-Every incident, good or bad, has the potential to become a story, or a fascinating spin on an ordinary occurrence — at least to the writer.
-For example, I could be crying an ocean over some big loss, and a calm voice behind my thoughts would be narrating it back to me in crafted sentences.
-Not many of those narrations ever make it to paper, and of course, there’s no background narration in the midst of a serious tragedy — even a narrating voice knows when to hang its head in respectful silence.
+Every incident, good or bad, has the potential to become a story, or a fascinating spin on something ordinary.
+I could be bawling over some loss, and a calm voice behind my thoughts would be narrating it back to me in crafted sentences.
+Not many of those narrations ever make it to paper, and of course, there’s no background narration in the midst of a serious tragedy — even an inner voice knows when to hang its head in respectful silence.

 But it’s only a delay.
-If the story wants to be told, sooner or later it will out like any truth.
+If the story wants to be told, sooner or later it bursts out.

-Writers are word conduits, and as much as they’d like to take credit — or blame — for that which pours from them, their consciousness isn’t necessarily the original source.
-Sure, they control the design of the final structure, and any number of factors that figure into a finished piece, and certainly, it’s up to the writer to publish or not.
-But at the beginning of the process, the honest writer allows herself to be a boat at sea without oars, swaying according to the ocean’s whim.
+Writers are word conduits, and as much as they’d like to take credit — or blame — for that which pours out of them, their consciousness isn’t necessarily the original source.
+Sure, they control the design of the final structure, and any number of factors that figure into a finished piece, and certainly, it’s up to the writer to present it to the world or not.
+But at the beginning of the process, the honest writer allows herself to be a boat without oars, swaying according to the ocean’s whim.

 “I can’t breathe” is my standard go-to in place of “I’m so fucking mixed up right now.”

-Some might feel critical toward a grown woman writing about herself as if she’s a ten-year-old who just received her first diary.
-Lucky for me, it’s my blog and I can cry if I want to.
-Personal writing equals breathing, like I said, and oxygen has no age limit.
+Some might feel critical toward a grown woman writing about herself as if she’s a ten-year-old given her first diary.
+Lucky for me, it’s my blog and I can bawl if I want to.
+Personal writing equals oxygen and breathing has no age limit.

 Back when I was single and had a lot to say about dating, people thought this was a relationship blog.
 Now that a malignant clown is in town and I have a lot to vent, newcomers think it’s a political blog.
 It’s neither.
-My blog is me in a looking glass, at life’s given orbit points, waving at whoever’s watching.
+My blog is me in a looking glass, at various life junctures, waving at whoever’s watching.

 When I got into taking pictures, the posts became visually descriptive.
-When I spend time with my family, I write my happiest posts, and when I’m suffering, I write my most interesting.
+When I spent time with my family, I wrote my happiest posts, and when I was suffering, I wrote my most interesting.
 Saying my writing is me is not altogether figurative.
-Airing out my grievances and sense of injustice (perpetrated against me) is apparently an inborn trait, begun at the age of six when I could first write, evidenced in page after page of letters to my parents, teachers, friends, supermarket cashiers, other people’s neighbors, my doormen, and later, my boyfriends.
+Airing out my grievances and sense of injustice (perpetrated against me) is apparently an inborn trait, begun at the age of six when I could first write, evidenced in page after page of letters to my parents, teachers, friends, neighbors, other people’s neighbors, supermarket cashiers, my doormen, and later, my boyfriends.
 I would write such letters by hand, one copy for myself and a second for the culprit.
-I like to think the folders, files and boxes of papers I recently sifted through are representative of not just my copies, but some of the originals that — please god — I didn’t deliver.
+I’d like to think the folders, files and boxes of papers I recently sifted through are representative of not just my copies, but some of the originals that — please god — I didn’t deliver.

 What adorable GG treasures they must be!
 They would bring tears to your eyes.
-Tears drawn by the excruciating tedium of mundane, pointlessly detail-filled canons of complaints.
-At turns embarrassed, horrified or kill-me-now bored, even I couldn’t get through them.
+Tears drawn by the excruciating tedium of pointlessly detailed canons of complaints.
+By turns embarrassed, horrified or fatally bored, even I couldn’t get through them.